-The green indicator in the

-heater's base lights up approx. 1.5-3 minutes after start-up, when the flame sensor has detected a sufficient combustion.
-The ignition process is ended approx. 6.5 minutes later, and the heater is set to the power setting of the thermostat.
+The green indicator in the heater's plinth lights up approx. 1.5-3 minutes after start-up, when the flame sensor has detected a sufficient combustion.
+The ignition process ends after approx. 6.5 minutes and the heater is set to the power level of the thermostat or manual setting.

-2.1.3.1 START-UP WITH Gsm-REMOTE START-UP DEVICE
+2.1.3.1 STARTING WITH A REMOTE START-UP DEVICE